fby1997/Time-delayed-COVID-19-virus-propagation-dynamic-model/README.md

 ```
 to save the result.

 The parameters can be obtained by using "lsqcurvefit".
-Here I will list the parameters I got in my thesis.
+Here I list the parameters used in my thesis.

 China:
 $(\beta_1,\beta,r,a,y)=(0.0509,0.001,0.0008,0.0015,0.0435)$